-What’s even better, Austin Air uses more HEPA and activated carbon than anyone else in the industry!
-We use 60 square feet of true medical-grade HEPA and up to 15 lbs. of activated carbon and zeolite.
+What’s even better, Austin Air uses more Certified HEPA Material and activated carbon than anyone else in the industry!
+We use 60 square feet of true medical-grade Certified HEPA Material and up to 15 lbs. of activated carbon and zeolite.

-Read more about what the EPA review said about HEPA and activated carbon below.
+Read more about what the EPA review said about Certified HEPA Material and activated carbon below.

-HEPA is an acronym for “high-efficiency particulate air” filter.
-HEPA filters are a type of pleated filter.
+Certified HEPA Material is an acronym for “high-efficiency particulate air” filter.
+Certified HEPA Material filters are a type of pleated filter.
 (Think accordion!)
 These filters have very deep pleats with a much larger surface area than conventional pleated filters.
 Consequently, they remove fine and ultrafine particles with higher efficiency than lower-rated fibrous media air filters.

 Figure 4 from the EPA review shows an example of several commercially available residential fibrous media air filter products for central in-duct applications ranging from 1-inch fiberglass MERV 4 filters to 5-inch deep pleated MERV 16 filters.